Yeshoa/FFC-Official-Website/README.md

 * **Create Icons for Each Achievement**
   Design small SVG or PNG badges for every achievement type.
 * **Create More Achievements**
-  Expand your achievement library with new conditions and lore.
+  Expand achievement library with new conditions.

 ---